SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Metrics for Scene Graph Generation

-\textbf{Weighted mAP.} mAP$_{rel}$ evaluates the mean average precision of the relationships where the subject and object boxes have an IOU of at least 0.5 with ground truth, while mAP$_{phr}$ is designed for the enclosing relationship box.
-They are used for VRD evaluation in the Open Images \cite{kuznetsova2020open} Challenge. wmAP$_{rel}$ and wmAP$_{phr}$ are proposed for more class-balanced evaluation \cite{zhang2019graphical}.
-The weighted mAP is also triplet-oriented and therefore has the same limitations as Recall$@K$ and mean Recall$@K$.
+mAP$_{rel}$ indicates the mean average precision of relationships where the predicted subject and object boxes have an IoU of at least 0.5 with ground truth boxes, while mAP$_{phr}$ is designed for the enclosing relationship boxes.
+They are used to evaluate visual relationship detection in Open Images Challenge~\cite{kuznetsova2020open}.
+Furthermore, wmAP$_{rel}$ and wmAP$_{phr}$ are proposed for more class-balanced evaluation~\cite{zhang2019graphical}.
+However, such evaluation metrics are still at triplet-level and therefore have similar limitations as Recall$@K$ and mean Recall$@K$.